HidayatiMardhiah/HidayatiMardhiah/README.md

 **Hi there 👋 My name is Hidayati Mardhiah and I'm a full stack developer with an interest in AI development.**

-- 📫 I’m currently a backend engineer utilizing Azure to develop solutions for stakeholders.
+- 📫 I’m currently a full stack developer utilizing Azure to develop solutions for stakeholders.
 - ⚡ My stack is Python, C#, Angular, TypeScript, SQL.
 - 😄 About me: I like working on creative hobbies such as writing and 3d modelling.
 Avid fan of game theory or theories in general.
 - 📫 Reach out ot me: hidayatimrdiah@gmail.com